-Copyright © 2000-2009 Bluegiga Technologies

-All rights reserved.

-Bluegiga Technologies assumes no responsibility for any errors, which may appear in this manual.
-Furthermore, Bluegiga Technologies reserves the right to alter the hardware, software, and/or specifications detailed herein at any time without notice, and does not make any commitment to update the information contained herein.
-Bluegiga Technologies' products are not authorized for use as critical components in life support devices or systems.
+Copyright © 2000-2010 Bluegiga Technologies All rights reserved.
+Bluegiga Technologies assumes no responsibility for any errors which may appear in this manual.
+Furthermore, Bluegiga Technologies reserves the right to alter the hardware, software, and/or specifications detailed here at any time without notice and does not make any commitment to update the information contained here.
+Bluegiga's products are not authorized for use as critical components in life support devices or systems.
 The WRAP is a registered trademark of Bluegiga Technologies

-The Bluetooth trademark is owned by the Bluetooth SIG Inc., USA, and is licensed to Bluegiga Technologies.
+The Bluetooth trademark is owned by the Bluetooth SIG Inc., USA and is licensed to Bluegiga Technologies.